sushanku/install-mysql/README.md

 Role Name
 =========

-This is ansible automation to install and use mysql 5.7 on Ubuntu Server.\
+* This is ansible automation to install and use mysql 5.7 on Ubuntu Server.\
-Role name is install-mysql.\
+* Role name is install-mysql.\
-To use this ansible-playbook, first create a role directory and clone this repo.\
+* To use this ansible-playbook, first create a role directory and clone this repo.\
-Then, copy hosts file and mysqlsetup.yml from templates folder in outside of the roles directory.
+* Then, copy hosts file and mysqlsetup.yml from templates folder in outside of the roles directory.
+* Templates folder has also the information of root password in file (root-my.cnf.j2) which then will be copied after running the playbook as /root/.my.cnf.
+The module of mysql will attempt to read the credentials from ~/.my.cnf to login.

 Requirements
 ------------